mdmtk/docs/edge/source/guide/csp/wifi.md

 >
 > Important Note: The default "Fast Power Savings" value must be used for the "Power Save" parameter under the Advanced Options.
 Using the "Do Not Change" value will result in failure.

+#### Auto Time Config
+Parm name: AutoTimeConfig

+Pivotal parm: No

-* AutoTimeConfig- Enable AutoTimeConfig feature.
+Description: Enable AutoTimeConfig feature.
 Updates device timestamp based on Symbol IE in 802.11 beacon.
 This is a Symbol specific feature.

+#### HFSR
+Parm name: HFSR

+Pivotal parm: No

-* HFSR - Hyper Fast Secure Roam (HFSR) is a Symbol's fast roam algorithm.
+Description: Hyper Fast Secure Roam (HFSR) is a Symbol's fast roam algorithm.

+#### CCKM
+Parm name: CCKM

+Pivotal parm: No

-* CCKM - This is to enable / disable CCX roam algorithm (CCKM).
+Description: This is to enable / disable CCX roam algorithm (CCKM).

+#### FT
+Parm name: FT

+Pivotal parm: No

-* FT - This is to enable / disable Fast Transition roam algorithm (802.11r).
+Description: This is to enable / disable Fast Transition roam algorithm (802.11r).

+#### FTRIC
+Parm name: FTRIC

+Pivotal parm: No

-* FTRIC - This is to enable / disable Fast Transition Resource Request (802.11r).
+Description: This is to enable / disable Fast Transition Resource Request (802.11r).

+#### OKC
+Parm name: OKC

+Pivotal parm: No

-* OKC- This is to enable / disable Opportunistic Key Caching (OKC).
+Description: This is to enable / disable Opportunistic Key Caching (OKC).

+#### PMKID
+Parm name: PMKID

+Pivotal parm: No

-* PMKID - This is to enable / disable PMKID Caching.
+Description: This is to enable / disable PMKID Caching.
 We need to disable OKC and enable PMKID for PMKID caching to work.

+#### Pre-Auth
+Parm name: PreAuth

+Pivotal parm: No

-* PreAuth- This is to enable / disable 802.1x Pre-Authentication.
+Description: This is to enable / disable 802.1x Pre-Authentication.

+#### Power Save Mode
+Parm name: PowerSave

+Pivotal parm: No

-* PowerSave - This option is to configure different Power Save Modes of Radio.
+Description: This option is to configure different Power Save Modes of Radio.

+Parm options:

 * Do not change - will use whatever the device is currently configured as.
-	* Always Active: This will keep the radio in active
+* Always Active - This will keep the radio in active
+* WMM-PS
+* Null Data Power Save
+* PS-POLL

 * Fast Power Savings: This will keep the radio in Auto Power Save.
 * Maximum Power Savings: This will keep the radio in Auto Power Save.

+#### Advanced Logging
+Parm name: AdvancedLogging

+Pivotal parm: No

-* Advanced Logging - Start or Stop advanced Wi-Fi logging.
+Description: Start or Stop advanced Wi-Fi logging.

+#### FIPS
+Parm name: FIPS

+Pivotal parm: No

-* FIPS - We can use this option to enable or disable FIPS data in motion supported in WLAN.
+Description: We can use this option to enable or disable FIPS data in motion supported in WLAN.
 WLAN FIPS 140-2, level 1 compliance.

+#### Enable Restricted Settings UI
+Parm name: EnableRestrictedSettingsUI

+Pivotal parm: No

-* Enable Restricted Settings UI - When enabled the Wi-Fi settings will be in Read-Only mode.
+Description: When enabled the Wi-Fi settings will be in Read-Only mode.

+Parm options:

+* Do not change
+* Enable Restricted WLAN Settings UI
+* Disable Restricted WLAN Settings UI

+#### Radio Resource Measurement(802.11K)
+Parm name: 802.11K

+Pivotal parm: No

+Description: Specify whether to enable Radio Resource Measurement

+#### Management Frame Protection Mode(802.11K)
+Parm name: 802.11w

+Pivotal parm: No

+Description: Specify the Management Frame Protection Mode

+Parm options:

+* No MFP
+* Capable
+* Mandatory
+* Do not change

+#### Select your band preference
+Parm name: BandPreference

+Pivotal parm: No

+Description: Specify the band preference

+Parm options:

+* No preference
+* Prefer 2.4GHz
+* Prefer 5.0GHz
+* Do not change

+#### Enable FTOverTheDS
+Parm name: FTOverTheDS

+Pivotal parm: No

+Description: Specify whether to enable FTOverTheDS

+#### Enable AggregatedFT
+Parm name: AggregatedFT

+Pivotal parm: No

+Description: Specify whether to enable AggregatedFT

+#### Enable ScanAssist
+Parm name: ScanAssist

+Pivotal parm: No

+Description Specify whether to enable ScanAssist

+#### Enable Coverage Hole Detection
+Parm name: CHD

+Pivotal parm: No

+Description: Specify whether to enable Coverage Hole Detection

+#### Enable Sub-Net Roam
+Parm name: SubNetRoam

+Pivotal parm: No

+Description: Specify whether to enable Sub-Net Roam

+#### WANCountry
+Parm name: WANCountry

+Pivotal parm: No

+Description: Specify whether to enable WanCountry

+### Network Action
+Pivotal parm: Yes

+Description: Used to manage the network profiles on the device.

+Parm options:

+* Add a New Network - will add a new profile with the provided profile settings.
+For the options that will be presented when chosing to add a new network, please see the "Add a New Network Options" section below
+* Remove an Existing Network - will remove the a network profile based on the SSID.
+* Connect to an Existing Network - will initiate a connection to the network based on the SSID.
+* Disconnect from an Existing Network - will disconnect from a network based on the SSID.
+* Enable an Existing Network - will enable a network profile based on the SSID.
+* Disable an Existing Network - will disable a network profile based on the SSID.
+* Disable All Existing Networks - will disable all network profiles.
+* Remove All Existing Networks - will remove all network profiles.

+### Add a New Network Options
+Parameters used for adding a network.
+SSID is used to identify the network profile to be acted on when choosing an '... an Existing Network' network action above.

+#### SSID
+Parm name: SSID

+Pivotal parm: No

+Description: the SSID name of the network

+#### Security Mode
+Pivotal parm: Yes

+Description: Specify the security mode used by the network

+Parm options:

+* Open - Open network
+* Personal - PSK or WEP
+* Enterprise - 802.1x EAP profiles

+#### WPA Mode
+Pivotal parm: Yes

+Description: WPA mode used by the network.

+>Note: WEP is not supported with a Enterprise Security Mode.
+It is only supported using Personal Security Mode.

+Parm options:

+* WPA
+* WPA2
+* WPA/WPA2
+* WEP

+#### Authentication
+Parm name: Authentication

+Pivotal parm: No

+Description: Authentication mode used by the network. used with Enterprise Security Mode.

+Parm options:

+* EAP-TLS
+* EAP-FAST-GTC
+* EAP-FAST-MSCHAPV2
+* EAP-TTLS-PAP
+* EAP-TTLS-MSCHAP
+* EAP-TTLS-MSCHAPV2
+* LEAP
+* PEAP-MSCHAPV2
+* PEAP-GTC

+#### Authentication Details
+Specific authentication settings when Enterprise Mode and specific Authentication modes are selected.

+##### **Identity**
+Parm name: Identity

+Pivotal parm: No

+Description: the name that should be used to join the network.

+##### **Anonymous Identity**
+Parm name: AnonymousIdentity

+Pivotal parm: No

+Description: Provide the name of the anonymous identity to be used to join the network.

+##### **Protect Password**
+Parm name: ProtectPassword

+Pivotal parm: No

+Description: when selected will encrypt the password.

+##### **Password**
+Parm name: Password

+Pivotal parm: No

+Description: the password to be used to connect to the network.

+##### **Server Certificate Name (mandatory)**
+Parm name: MandatoryServerCertificate

+Pivotal parm: No

+##### **Server Certificate Name (optional)**
+Parm name: OptionalServerCertificate

+Pivotal parm: No

+Description: the name of the certificate alias that should be used to verify the server (Optional).

+##### **Client Certificate Name (mandatory)**
+Parm name: MandatoryClientCertificate

+Pivotal parm: No

+Description: the name of the certificate alias that should be used to join the network (Mandatory).

+##### **Client Certificate Name (optional)**
+Parm name: OptionalClientCertificate

+Pivotal parm: No

+##### **EAP-TLS and Certificate Alias**
+Due to current limitations of the Certificate Manager Feature (in an EAP-TLS scenario), it is not possible to "override" the Alias that is assigned to a Client Certificate and Private Key when they are installed into the Android KeyStore

+The only way to determine the actual Alias that is assigned to a Client Certificate and Private Key when they are installed into the Android KeyStore is to examine the Android KeyStore after installation to determine which Alias was used:

+1. The same Alias will ALWAYS be assigned to a given Client Certificate and Private Key, no matter when, or on which device, it is installed

+2. Whenever a different Client Certificate is used, a different Alias will generally be assigned to the Client Certificate and Private Key

+###### **Manually Determining the Certificate Alias**
+A device can be used to capture the alias being used for the certificate being installed.
+It is recommended that the key store be cleared before performing these steps (Settings->Security->Clear Credentials)

+1. Use Certificate Manager to install the certificate onto a device.
+2. Navigate to Settings->Wi-Fi->'+'' to add a network
+3. Scroll to security, tap and select 802.1x EAP
+4. Scroll to EAP method, tap and select TLS
+5. Scroll to client certificate, tap and note a drop down box with "(unspecified)" and the alias of the installed certificate.
+The alias listed can become the value to use as the certificate when using WiFiConfig to configure a profile that uses EAP-TLS.

+#### Encryption Type

+Description: Type of encryption used by the network.
+The values in this drop-down will change based on the WPA Mode selected.

+Possible parm options:

+* TKIP
+* AES-CCMP
+* AES-CCMP/TKIP
+* WEP-40
+* WEP-104

+#### Key Type

+Parm options:

+* Passphrase
+* Hex Key

+#### Protect Key
+Description: "Enables encryption of the Key

+#### Web Key Index
+Description: Only `wep[0]` is a valid option

+#### Passphrase
+Description: Provide the passphrase used by the network

+#### DHCP
+Description: When selected DHCP will be used.
+When not selected, Static IP address is used and the following IP address settings should be provided:

+##### Static IP Address

+##### Gateway 1 IP Address

+##### Subnet Mask

+##### DNS Server 1 IP Address

+##### DNS Server 2 IP Address

+#### Proxy
+Description: When selected, a Proxy is used for network connections.
+The following proxy settings should be supplied:

+##### Proxy Host Name
+Description: Provide the host name of the proxy server

+##### Proxy Port
+Description: Provide the port number of the proxy server

+##### Bypass Proxy
+Description: Provide addresses for which the proxy server should be bypassed

 ##Example XML